wlandau/workflowHelper/example/README.md

 sources = strings(code.R, MASS)
 ```

 The package uses the `.r` and `.R` extensions to distinguish packages from source files.
-Above, `strings` converts R expressions into named character strings, so `sources = strings("code.R", "MASS")` would be equivalent.
+Above, `parallelRemake::strings` converts R expressions into named character strings, so `sources = c("code.R", "MASS")` is equivalent.

 Next, I list the commands to generate the datasets I want,